 One of Tony’s challenges was that he rarely asked directly for an appointment.
 Instead, he would passively talk around offering to sit down with someone, hoping they’d get the hint—something that just wasn’t working.

 In anticipation of this event, I had coached him to announce to his attendees that he had already set aside two days the following week during which he could meet with any of them who wanted to explore their situations.
 He would instruct them to approach him right at the end of his program in order to schedule their appointments.

 “I tried being more direct with everyone about setting an appointment with me afterwards, but nobody did.”

 And, he concluded, “People don’t want me to be so direct.”

 A few hours later, Ron received this email from one of his attendees:

 I wish you had given us more valuable information, and not spent so much time promoting your business.
 I would have liked to get some beneficial information along with stories and facts to illustrate your subject.
 Then, you could have asked for questions before letting people know you were available to make appointments.

-But Betty wasn’t complaining about his “direct approach” at all; she was upset that there wasn’t enough substance to the program and that Ron was selling his services instead of giving the attendees value.
-If you read her last sentence, you see that she concluded that had Ron provided the service the attendees had expected, it would have been okay to be direct about appointments.
+But Betty wasn’t complaining about his “direct approach” at all; she was upset that there wasn’t enough substance to the program and that Tony was selling his services instead of giving the attendees value.
+If you read her last sentence, you see that she concluded that had Tony provided the service the attendees had expected, it would have been okay to be direct about appointments.